-Because unlawful discrimination and [sexual]harassment frequently involve interactions between persons that are not witnessed by others, reports of unlawful discrimination and [sexual]harassment cannot always be substantiated by additional evidence.
-Lack of corroborating evidence or "proof" should not discourage individuals from reporting unlawful discrimination and [sexual]harassment under this policy.
+Because unlawful discrimination and harassment frequently involve interactions between persons that are not witnessed by others, reports of unlawful discrimination or harassment cannot always be substantiated by additional evidence.
+Lack of corroborating evidence or "proof" should not discourage individuals from reporting unlawful discrimination or harassment under this policy.
 However, individuals who make reports that are later found to have been intentionally false or made maliciously without regard for truth, may be subject to disciplinary action under the applicable institution and Board of Regents disciplinary procedures.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.

-8. [9.]
-Supervisor Responsibilities.
+8. Supervisor Responsibilities

-Every supervisor of employees has responsibility to take reasonable steps intended to prevent acts of unlawful discrimination or [sexual]harassment, which include, but are not limited to:
+Every supervisor of employees has responsibility to take reasonable steps intended to prevent acts of unlawful discrimination or harassment, which include, but are not limited to:

 - a.
-Monitoring the work and school environment for signs that unlawful discrimination or harassment may be occurring; - Refraining from participation in, or encouragement of actions that could be perceived as unlawful discrimination or harassment (verbal or otherwise); - c.
-Stopping any observed acts that may be considered unlawful discrimination or harassment, and taking appropriate steps to intervene, whether or not the involved individuals are within [his/her]their line of supervision; and - d.
-Taking immediate action to minimize or eliminate the work and/or school contact between the [two]involved individuals where there has been a complaint of [sexual]unlawful discrimination or harassment, pending investigation.
+Monitoring the work and school environment for signs that unlawful discrimination or harassment may be occurring; - b.
+Refraining from participation in, or encouragement of actions that could be perceived as unlawful discrimination or harassment (verbal or otherwise); - c.
+Stopping any observed acts that may be considered unlawful discrimination or harassment, and taking appropriate steps to intervene, whether or not the involved individuals are within their line of supervision; and d.
+Taking immediate action to minimize or eliminate the work and/or school contact between the involved individuals where there has been a complaint of unlawful discrimination or harassment, pending investigation.

-If a supervisor receives a complaint of [alleged]unlawful discrimination or

-[sexual]harassment, or observes or becomes aware of conduct that may constitute unlawful discrimination or [sexual]harassment, the supervisor must immediately contact the Title IX Coordinator [or a responsible employee designated by the institution to forward the complaint] to provide the information about the conduct, to discuss it and/or to report the action taken.
+If a supervisor receives a complaint of unlawful discrimination or harassment, or observes or becomes aware of conduct that may constitute unlawful discrimination or harassment, the supervisor must immediately contact the Title IX Coordinator top provide the information about the conduct, to discuss it and/or to report the action taken.